ImDaBrownie/CS-GO-WH-WORKING-/readme.md

 	Note:
 	1) -o is currently unavailable
 	2) use sv_dump_class_info to find more entity classes
+## Example:
+	example: sudo ./Wall -f 0 -r 10000 -a 1 -s -t -u
+## Terminate:
+	Type "stop" or "exit" or "quit" or "q" and press the Return key or terminate csgo
 ## Rank Reveal:
 	Type "ranks" and press the Return key
 		- use command-K to clear the screen